AlexZaytsev-ai/AI-Meeting-Processing-Engine/README.md

 - Google Calendar events are created only when meeting dates are detected.
 - Google Sheets is used as persistent task storage.
 - Telegram serves as the primary user interface.

+## 💬 Demo

+### 🎤 Input

+Voice message sent via Telegram.

+---

+### 🤖 AI Output

+**Summary**

+> The project kickoff meeting was held with the client.
+Development will begin on Monday.
+The design team will prepare the initial mockups.

+**Extracted Tasks**

+- Alex — Prepare project structure — Monday
+- Anna — Create UI mockups — Tuesday

+---

+### 📅 Google Calendar

+Meeting event created automatically when a meeting date is detected.

+---

+### 📊 Google Sheets

+All extracted tasks are automatically stored for further tracking.

+---

+### 📲 Telegram

+A concise meeting summary is sent back to the user.